-- A measure of firm-level stringency of the EU ETS, measured as the ratio between a firm's verified emissions and the amount of free allocations it receives for a given year as proposed by Borghesi et al. (2015). - A firm's size, measured as turnover. - A firm's current ratio, measured as its assets over its liabilities.
+- A firm's size, measured as turnover. - A firm's current ratio, measured as its assets over its liabilities.
 This is to control for a firm's level of debt compared to its assets, as a proxy for its long-term financial health. - The net value of transactions a firm makes on the EU ETS, measured as the difference between the total value of its purchased allowances and of its sold allowances in a year.
 This is to remove from our results any effects that would be driven purely by firms making profits from buying and selling allowances on the market.
 This indicator is formally computed as:

-Net transaction value_t =
+Net transaction value

-$$\sum{i=1}^{52}$$
+$$t = \sum{i=1}^{52}$$

 Mean weekly price × Total allowances purchased in a week

 $$-\sum{i=1}^{52}$$

 Mean weekly price × Total allowances sold in a week